Analysing and visualising bike-sharing demand with outliers: Clustering stations by spatial usage patterns

-So far, we have focused on clustering terminals based on the similarity of their daily usage patterns.
+So far, we have focused on clustering stations based on the similarity of their daily usage patterns.
 However, when considering forecasting for inventory rebalancing, differentiating pick-ups and drop-offs is highly important.
 Depending on the aggregation level of forecasting, it may be desirable to consider separate clusterings for drop-off and pick-up patterns.
+Figure~\ref{fig-start_end} shows that drop-off patterns tend to be more homogeneous, in comparison to pick-up patterns, resulting in fewer clusters for the same correlation threshold.

-Figure \ref{fig:start_end_nmi}a shows that this increased homogeneity of drop-off patterns is consistent across all values of the correlation threshold, $\rho_{\tau}$.
-Although the number of clusters resulting from both pick-up and drop-off terminal clustering follows a similar relationship with the correlation threshold -- increasing steeply between 0 and 0.4 -- the drop-off clustering consistently results in fewer clusters.
+Figure~\ref{fig-start_end_nmi}(a) shows that this increased homogeneity of drop-off patterns is consistent across all values of the correlation threshold, \(\rho_{\tau}\).
+Although the number of clusters resulting from both pick-up and drop-off station clustering follows a similar relationship with the correlation threshold -- increasing steeply between 0 and 0.4 -- the drop-off clustering consistently results in fewer clusters.

-To formally compare the output of these two clusterings, we use the \gls{nmi} \citep{Amelio2015}.
-The NMI is 1 if two clusterings are identical, and 0 if they are completely different (see Appendix \ref{app:nmi_def_ch3} for details).
-Figure \ref{fig:start_end_nmi}b shows that the similarity of the pick-up and drop-off clusterings are highly dependent on the correlation threshold.
+To formally compare the output of these two clusterings, we use the normalised mutual information (NMI) \citep{Amelio2015}.
+The NMI is 1 if two clusterings are identical, and 0 if they are completely different (see Appendix \ref{sec-app-nmi_def_ch3} for details).
+Figure~\ref{fig-start_end_nmi}(b) shows that the similarity of the pick-up and drop-off clusterings are highly dependent on the correlation threshold.
 When a low threshold is used, the clusterings are completely different.
 However, as the correlation threshold increases above 0.25, the clusterings become more similar, achieving an NMI of around 0.75.

 This evidence that pick-ups and drop-offs are not spatially homogeneous motivates the need for separate forecasting of the two.
-The differences across the varying threshold also indicates that the need for separate forecasting is more critical when considering a larger area i.e. when considering total demand, but is less critical over smaller areas closer to the terminal level.
+The differences across the varying threshold also indicates that the need for separate forecasting is more critical when considering a larger area i.e.~when considering total demand, but is less critical over smaller areas closer to the station level.
 Monitoring the difference in the number of clusters and the similarity of the two clusterings can help analysts to decide on the level of forecasting.
 Analysts could also examine changes in the NMI over time for a given correlation threshold.
 For example, if the pick-up and drop-off clusterings are becoming more similar to each other over time, this could indicate increasing levels of homogeneity in pick-up patterns.